 IPO Date: Jan 6, 2022

 As is often typical for healthcare-focused companies, Amylyx offers investors a nuanced and potentially lucrative picture.
-While their ALS treatment, Relyvrio, is still in development, it has shown some compelling clinical results.
-Despite that good news, Amylyx faces stiff competition from more prominent players in the market.
-Investors have remained skeptical over the long-term prospects of this stock, hence its drop, but this could be a case of riches going to the ones who know how to wait.
+However, their ALS treatment, Relyvrio, was pulled from the U.S. market in 2024 after patients failed to benefit from the treatment in studies.
+Amylyx also faces stiff competition from more prominent players in the market.
+Investors have remained skeptical over the long-term prospects of this stock, hence its drop, but as the company has other drugs in its research and development pipeline, this could be a case of riches going to the ones who know how to wait.